 Students who wish to enroll in courses in a professional school other than the Booth School of Business should begin the process as early as they can.
 This form should be completed only after consulting with your College Adviser.
 See the section on Graduate and Professional School Courses for details and the second page of the form for instructions.

 In advance of your leave of absence appointment, you may fill out this form to bring with you.
 Learn more about our Leaves of Absence policies on the Taking Time Away webpage.

 A variety of options are available to fourth year students, including Extended Enrollment Status and “No Further Enrollments Required” status.
 For more information, visit the Fourth Year Enrollment Options policy page.

-Students who have been withdrawn from the College or who have been on leave of absence for more than 8 quarters, except as otherwise provided for in this policy (see Voluntary Leave of Absence) are required to submit a completed Petition to Resume Studies along with supporting materials eight weeks prior to the start of the quarter of intended return.
+Students who have been withdrawn from the College or who have been on leave of absence for more than 8 quarters, except as otherwise provided for in this policy (see Leaves of Absence) are required to submit a completed Petition to Resume Studies along with supporting materials eight weeks prior to the start of the quarter of intended return.
 The petition will be reviewed by the Committee on the Resumption of Studies, which will exercise reasoned judgment in deciding whether the resumption of studies is appropriate.
 The results of the review will be timely communicated in writing to the student upon completion of the review.
 The College is not obliged to approve student resumption petitions.
 The decision of the Committee on the Resumption of Studies is final and unreviewable.